go-goe/goe/README.md

 [Back to Contents](#content)
 ### Aggregates
 For aggregates goe uses a sub-package aggregate, on aggregate package you have all the goe available aggregates.

-On select fields, goe uses query sub-package for declaring a aggregate field on struct.

 ```go
 result, err := goe.Select[struct {